jschaf/mccc/somalia-stability/somalia-stability.md

 Somalia. [@kagame-13-time] President's Mohamud's success was greatly eased by al-Shabaab publicity missteps.
-James Fergusson, an experienced reporter with time in Somalia and Afganistan, contrasted the techniques of the Taliban and al-Shabaab.
+James Fergusson, an experienced reporter with time in Somalia and Afganistan, contrasted the techniques of the Taliban and al-Shabaab:

 > "The Taliban put great importance on getting their message across to
 > an international audience, and were prepared to take considerable